CrazyOldBuffalo/Java-Chat-Server/README.txt

 name    - Use name to set the name of your client when posting messages, follow the command with the name you would like to set
           e.g: name Harry
           name will only allow you to enter a name that is more than 2 characters long and is not the same as any other.
-          You can change your name as many times as you like whenever you like, changing you name will break subscriptions
+          You can change your name as many times as you like whenever you like, the application uses a default name when not set (client) please use the name command to set your name after joining the server.

 post    - Use post to send a message to the global message board that all clients have access to, follow the command with your message.
           e.g: post Hello There